crossbario/autobahn-js/doc/reference.rst

 .. js:attribute:: Session.subscriptions

-   :value: array
+   Returns an array with the subscription objects for all currently active subscriptions.

 A read-only property with an array of all currently **active registrations** on this session:

 .. js:attribute:: Session.registrations

-   Returns an array with the subscription objects for all currently active subscriptions.
+   Returns an array with the registration objects for all currently active registrations.

 A property with the **Deferred factory** in use on this session: